User Agreement for PayPal Service

 3.6 Merchant Processing Delay.
 When you send a payment to certain merchants, you are providing an Authorisation to the merchant to process your payment and complete the transaction.
 The payment will be held as pending until the merchant processes your payment.
 Some merchants may delay processing your payment.
 In such an instance, your Authorisation will remain valid for up to 30 Days.
 If your payment requires a currency conversion by us, the amount of the Exchange Rate & Fee (per Schedule 1) will be determined at the time the merchant processes your payment and completes the transaction.
 Between the time you authorise a payment and the time the payment is processed, the merchant may amend the payment amount (for example, to account for taxes, postage or amendments to the purchase you made with the merchant).
 You agree, at the time of Authorisation, to authorise a payment to be made to the merchant up to the amount which is highlighted as being the ‘maximum amount' (or similar) on the payment authorisation page.
 This is to include any additional amounts which may be payable by you to the merchant, as subsequently agreed by you and the merchant.
 You further agree that we are not required to verify this additional amount with you at the time the payment is transferred and that we may transfer any amount up to the ‘maximum amount' (or similar) on the basis of your authorisation and upon receiving instructions from the merchant of the final payment amount.

 3.7 Third party initiated payments (including Recurring Payments).
-A third party initiated payment is a payment made on the basis of your advance Authorisation to a third party (for example, a merchant or eBay) to collect funds from your PayPal Account.
+A third party initiated payment is a payment made on the basis of your advance Authorisation to a third party (for example, a store or other trader you intend to pay for your purchase ) to collect funds from your PayPal Account.

 3.9 Sending E-money in Multiple Currencies.
 You may Send Money in U.S. Dollars, Canadian Dollars, Euros, Pounds Sterling, Yen, Argentine Peso, Australian Dollars, Brazilian Real, Czech Koruna, Danish Krone, Hong Kong Dollar, Hungarian Forint, Israeli New Shekels, Mexican Peso, New Zealand Dollar, Norwegian Krone, Philippine Peso, Polish Zloty, Singapore Dollar, Swedish Krona, Swiss Franc Thai Baht and Taiwan New Dollar.
 There may be some restrictions with regard to where you can send certain currencies.
 When you are sending money to a merchant who has requested a currency that is different than your primary currency, you will need to specify whether you want to pay the merchant in the merchant’s requested currency, or in your primary currency (in some cases, the merchant may not give you a choice).